topcoder-platform/standardized-skills-api/docs/tsjr-216_updates.md

 # Setup steps:
 - Merge the code to the branch (dev/prod)
-- Wit until the deployment is complete
+- Wait until the deployment is complete
 - Run `npm run db:sync` to create the newly added table (`user_gig_skills_tracker`)